1 of 5

 Dr. Amanda Blackwell, EdD, SLPD, CCC-SLP

-· ADOS-2 Research Reliable, as of October 2023 (Autism Diagnostic Observation Scale, 2nd edition)
+· ADOS-2 Research Reliable, University of Minnesota, as of October 2023 (Autism Diagnostic Observation Scale, 2nd edition)

 · Member of the ASHA-PAHO Ad Hoc Committee for Ecuador Approved by ASHA Board of Directors